 Do not file a study closure if:

-- Data analysis involving the use of PHI is ongoing,
+- Data analysis involving the use of identifiable information is ongoing

 When a study is completed, the PI or Research Team Member completes an amendment form in iRIS and choose “study closure” as the amendment type.
 A final report should include the following information: